yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_1/policy.md

-# Fund Management & Trading Operations Policy
+# Fund Management & Trading Operations Policy - Interface 1

 This policy defines responsibilities, principles, and procedures for fund management and trading operations.